 There are over 27,000 people diagnosed with a form of severe persistent mental illness (SPMI) residing in Broward County, Florida.
 At BHS®, we have made it our goal to help house as many of these low-income/homeless individuals and their families through our many housing programs.
 The clients we serve, people with mental illness, often live off of meager Social Security benefits that certainly do not cover the cost of safe and affordable housing.

-Broward County’s citizens, struggling to maintain their mental health, face a host of challenges, when getting their mental illness under control and maintaining a home on their own.
-In addition to providing rental subsidies, BHS® collaborates with mental health providers, within Broward County, to maintain case management services so our tenants can move towards the road of recovery and wellness while residing safely and permanently within one of our five housing programs.
+Broward County’s citizens struggling to maintain their mental health, face a host of challenges, when getting their mental illness under control and maintaining a home on their own.
+In addition to providing rental subsidies, BHS® collaborates with mental health service providers within Broward County, to maintain case management services.
+These mental health support services enable our residents to move towards the road of recovery and wellness while residing safely and permanently within our affordable housing programs.